-In August 2014, we were deeply saddened to hear of our good friend Paula Kinnane’s sudden passing.
-Plans for her bequest were activated and, over the ensuing months, this translated into an extraordinary gift of $8 million to establish two endowment funds to benefit the UQ Art Museum and the UQ School of Music.
-Paula’s incredible generosity has allowed the UQ Art Museum to establish internships to provide students with gallery and museum-specific skills and, in partnership with the UQ Faculty of Humanities and Social Sciences, establish undergraduate and PhD scholarships with a special focus in museum theory and practice.
+Paula Kinnane’s incredibly generous bequest of $8 million to establish two endowment funds at the UQ Art Museum and the UQ School of Music has allowed the UQ Art Museum, in partnership with the UQ Faculty of Humanities and Social Sciences, to establish internships and scholarships with a focus in museum theory and practice.

-The Kinnane Endowment Fund Curatorial Internship has allowed us to significantly expand our engagement with students.
-Affording Emma McLean 12 months’ paid curatorial work, the Internship will see her undertaking research for exhibitions, writing rationales for the acquisition of artworks, and drafting a range of interpretive texts to promote and elucidate the Collection.
-Emma stood out in a strong field of applicants, impressing us with her enthusiasm and commitment to her vocation. — Samantha Littley
+Emma McLean is undertaking research for exhibitions, writing rationales for the acquisition of artworks, and drafting a range of interpretive texts to promote and elucidate the Collection.

 I’m honoured to be the selected candidate for the Kinnane Endowment Fund Curatorial Internship.
 Thanks to the extraordinary generosity of the late Paula and Tony Kinnane, I will be fortunate enough to learn the fundamental skills of curating from the creative and experienced UQ Art Museum staff.
 I’m grateful for the commitment of the UQ Art Museum to supporting young arts professionals like myself and am looking forward to the learning opportunities and challenges that the next year will bring. — Emma McLean